asadalizia/portfolio_website/README.md

 ## More Details About

-Hope you liked this project,I took much effort on this project so kindly give it a star. !
-Follow me and stay tuned for more and hire or contact me here https://asadalizia.epizy.com ⁠
+I hope you liked this project, I took much effort into this project so kindly give it a star on Github. !
+Follow me and stay tuned for more, and Hire or Contact Me here https://asadalizia.epizy.com ⁠

 ## Don't forget to visit my other accounts